fanf2/kbd/unix69/lego.md

 USB-C clearance
 ---------------

+  * 12.5 mm minimum space for width of plug
+  * 9 mm width of socket
+  * 10 mm depth of socket from edge of PCB
+      - should allow plenty of space for all sockets

+### centre socket

+width of plug = 12.5 mm = 32 ldu = 1.6 studs

+width of space = 3 studs = 60 ldu

+### left socket

 centreline of connector is between esc and 1

 7 keys +/- (12.5 mm / 2) = 7 * 19.05 mm +/- 6.25 mm